IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 NOTE:

-- For `repository URL` and `revision` field, if you use a repository forked from [the official CP4WAIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please fill these fields using your own values.
+- For `Repository URL` and `Revision` field, if you use a repository forked from [the official CP4WAIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please fill these fields using your own values.
 For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, the two fields need to be changed accordingly.

 Besides the basic information, when filling in the form, you can also update the following install parameters that are commonly used to customize the install behavior.